Ph.D. in Clinical Psychology Frequently Asked Questions

 Is the program APA accredited?

-Yes, the program has been fully accredited by the American Psychological Association since 1973.
+Yes, the program has been accredited by the American Psychological Association since 1973.

 Is financial assistance available?